mceSystems/node-jsc/doc/api/os.md

 The following constants are exported by `os.constants`.

-*Note*: Not all constants will be available on every operating system.
+Not all constants will be available on every operating system.

 ### Signal Constants
 <!-- YAML